VolDenMaks1/Takser/README.md

 A simple command-line task manager to keep track of your to-dos!
 This tool allows you to add, remove, sort, and update the status of tasks directly from your terminal. 🚀

-*(Yes, I know "Tasker" is the correct spelling, but I made a mistake on purpose—because creativity matters!)* 😎
+*(Yes, I know "Tasker" is the correct spelling, but I made a mistake on purpose — because creativity matters!)* 😎

 ## 📌 Features